Ambeteco/faster-os/README.md

 Deletes all the path components until the exception is raised.

-`removedirs` will try to delete each directory until the error is raised, for example a directory is not empty or there's a permission error:
+`removedirs` will try to delete each directory until the error is raised, for example, a directory is not empty or there's a permission error:
 For example:

 ```python